Breathtaking Cueva Ventana, The Window Cave, is a beautiful natural cavern found in the cliffs of Arecibo, Puerto Rico.

 What you need to know:

-- Hotel pick up is available at 10:30 am for most San Juan hotels, however, this excludes the St Regis Bahia beach Resort, Wyndham Grand Rio Mar Beach Resort & Spa, Gran Melia Golf Resort and El Conquistador Resort.
+- Hotel pick-up is available at 10:30 am for most San Juan hotels, however, this excludes the St Regis Bahia Beach Resort, Wyndham Grand Rio Mar Beach Resort & Spa, and Gran Melia Golf Resort.
 The Cueva Ventana website has more information.

-- Minimum age is 5, maximum age is listed at 60 “due to the nature of the tour."
+- The minimum age is 5, maximum age is listed at 60 “due to the nature of the tour."

 Make time to see the Arecibo Observatory, the National Astronomy and Ionosphere Center.
-It was under construction the last time we were there, and I've heard it's a must see.
-If you're looking for a wonderful hotel, check out the El Conquistador Resort in Fajardo.
-We stayed there on our first visit to Puerto Rico.
-There is so much to do and it's very family friendly.
-The kids will love the attached Coqui Water Park, too.
+It was under construction the last time we were there, and I've heard it's a must-see.

 Have you been to Puerto Rico?
 What was your favorite find?
 I'd love to check it out when we go back.